Event Agenda

 11:30 – 12:30

-The Core Value-Proposition of Civil Society
+The Core Value-Proposition of Civil Society: Identity, Purpose and Relevance

-Identity, Purpose and Relevance - This session will seek to reaffirm the core value-proposition of civil society in a changing geopolitical landscape.
+This session will seek to reaffirm the core value-proposition of civil society in a changing geopolitical landscape.
 The presenter will revisit assumptions about identity, purpose and relevance and the panel will discuss whether these assumptions are still relevant in today's and tomorrow's world.
+The panel discussion will aim to share experience on how civil society ecosystems in Africa are responding, adapting and evolving to survive and thrive in a changing world.

 Speakers